nextflow-io/nextflow/docs/operator.md

 :::

 :::{note}
-This operator assumes that the order of the paired-end reads correspond with each other and both files contain the same number of reads.
+This operator assumes that the order of the paired-end reads correspond with each other and that both files contain the same number of reads.
 :::

 Available options: